 Senior Community Services Employment Program (SCSEP)

 The Senior Community Service Employment Program (SCSEP) helps low-income job seekers age 55 and older develop the skills and self-confidence to get jobs and become financially self-sufficient.

 Work Participant Program (WPP): Each DTA Transitional Assistance Office (TAO) and each MassHire Career Center has designated lead staff members to work together on behalf of DTA clients.
 These staff work collaboratively to ensure that Transitional Aid to Families with Dependent Children (TAFDC) and Supplemental Nutrition Assistance Program (SNAP) clients receive tailored and appropriate job readiness, job matching, coaching and employment supports.
 Staff work together to provide a full array of services to shared customers, including an initial assessment, career planning, workshops, and more.
 The successful completion of WPP services is expected to result in full-time, unsubsidized employment for customers that is aligned with labor market needs and participant goals toward a career pathway.
 Eligibility criteria does apply.

-WPP Expansion: DTA SNAP and MassHire Career Center staff will work collaboratively to ensure that SNAP clients receive tailored and appropriate job readiness, job matching, coaching and employment supports.
+WPP Expansion: The Department of Transitional Assistance (DTA( Supplemental Nutrition Assistance Program (SNAP) and MassHire Career Center staff will work collaboratively to ensure that SNAP clients receive tailored and appropriate job readiness, job matching, coaching and employment supports.
 This program is identified as the DTA Work Participant Program (WPP) Expansion.
 Eligibility criteria does apply.